By SeanPublished On: September 6, 2018Last Updated: November 23, 2022

-In the book, ‘firemen’ destroy books armed with flamethrowers that—being government supplied—we can assume to be military grade, with napalm as the fuel source.
-There are different variations of napalm, from the early ones made from long chain fatty acids that burned at around 1000 °C (1832 °F) to later concoctions of polystyrene and gasoline that could fire up to 2000 °C (2632 °F)4.
+In the book, firemen destroy books armed with flamethrowers that—being government supplied—we can assume to be military-grade, using napalm as the fuel source.
+There are different variations of napalm, from the early ones made from long-chain fatty acids that burned at around 1000 °C (1832 °F) to later concoctions of polystyrene and gasoline that could fire up to 2000 °C (2632 °F)4.

 Does anyone notice something funny here?
-If book paper catches fire when exposed to temperatures of 451 degrees Fahrenheit (233°C), isn’t it overkill for the firemen to wield flamethrowers capable of producing heat exceeding 1000°C?
+If book paper catches fire when exposed to temperatures of 451 degrees Fahrenheit (233°C), isn’t it overkill for the firemen to wield flamethrowers capable of producing heat of at least 1000°C?
 Surely they could’ve made do with heat guns, or simply by tossing the books into a nice warm baking oven.

 So if neither the flash point nor autoignition temperature of paper is what Ray references in his novel, where then did the number 451 come from?
 A possible theory is that Ray Bradbury might have had a little mix-up regarding units, as the autoignition temperature in the region of 450 degrees Celsius could have influenced his decision for the use of 451 in the title.
 Guess this is what happens when we have two different scales that measure temperature.